Technici4n/rust-voxel-game/mods.md

 # Mod loading
 Just like Minetest, the engine itself should not provide any game content, but rather convenience and compatibility interfaces.

-Different mod loading strategies are possible.
+Different mod loading strategies are possible, and only one will be retained.
 I've listed the pros and cons of every one.
 I only wrote what came to my mind.
 As suck, there may be others and I might be wrong.
 I'll be happy to talk about it.

 The server could send the client information about native mods, or the mods' scripts directly.